whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-1C.md

 ### Condition

-{{ "In restricted visibility, on a vessel, a full mission ship simulator, or using approved laboratory equipment, written or audible test." | markdownify }}
+In restricted visibility, on a vessel, a full mission ship simulator, or using approved laboratory equipment, written or audible test.

 ### Performance requirement